San7o/modern-cpp-template/STYLE.md

 |           | Deque     | 1.4             | 1.03        |
 |           | Vector    | 8.6             | 0.43        |

-### RVO
+### Optimizations
-- empty structs have size of 1, but if they are extended they have size 0 whanks to **Empty Base Optimization**.
+- empty structs have size of 1, but if they are extended they have size 0 size thanks to **Empty Base Optimization**.
 - compilers do **Return Value Optimization** when returning a temporary object or a local variable (**Named Return Value Optimization**) unless:
     - there are multiple return paths where different objects are returned
     - a function parameter or a member value is returned
     - a non local object is returned

-Don't return with `std::move` because it will inhibit RVO
+Don't return with `std::move` because it will inhibit RVO, unless RVO is not applied.

 ### \__restrict\___